taiki-e/cargo-hack/README.md

             --all-features flag.

         --randomize-powerset <seed>
-            Randomize order of powerset elements..
+            Randomize order of powerset elements.

             Run feature powerset in random order with the specified seed.